 Puede alojar familias

 Más de dos

-4 or 5 hrs on the weekdays, but please let's both be flexible.
+5 hrs on the weekdays, but please let's both be flexible.

 Son opciones de calificación adicionales para cuando los miembros dejan sus comentarios.
 Se muestra la calificación media dejada en cada opción.